logbyjungle/ReverendTranslated/README.md

 > translate the languages in language selection menu to their own language
 > add multiprocessing to translation
 > add logs
+> make the whole thing not just for reverend insanity only
+> delete translated chapters stored in cache for some reason
+> make it so that if memory is full then it `rm -rf`s the translations
+> when the text is loading give it a default value of a loading wheel gif + a lot of \n so that the bottom bar isnt shown